 Most addicts are too ashamed to be open about their substance use with their friends.
 If you have never shared this part of your life with them before, then they most likely have no idea about the problem.
 This is why they may not see it as big of a problem as it actually is.
 However, you should take this opportunity to completely open up to them about your addiction and what you are struggling with.
 After all, their support will come in handy during your journey to recovery.

 Would They Want to Risk Their Friendship With You?

 If your relationship with your friends is not the best, you may not be comfortable telling them that you have an addiction problem.
 Your friends may choose to not acknowledge the problem as they don’t want to completely ruin the friendship, particularly if the relationship has not been solid to begin with.

 Remember, your addiction can go from mild to severe in a short span of time.
 You should start viewing addiction as a chronic and progressive disease, similar to cancer.
 For example, if you are diagnosed with stage 1 cancer, your condition will get worse if you did not receive proper treatment.
 The point is that you do not have to wait before you hit rock bottom to seek treatment.

-> If you looking for addiction rehabilitation in Delray Beach, FL, Harmony Outpatient is here to help.
+If you looking for addiction rehabilitation in Delray Beach, FL, Harmony Healing Center is here to help.
 Get in touch today on our 24/7 hotline.